dblock/kahneraja.github.io/_posts/2016-05-02-my-heart-break-around-music-friendship-work-and-love-can-be-dissecting-through-the-endless-act-of-drawing-composing-and-writing-code.md

 It's intuitive.

-Once I've developed my theme I'm in a good position to apply texture and focus in a way that reflect my unique style.
+Once I've developed my theme I'm in a good position to apply texture and focus in a way that reflects my unique style.

 At its heart I believe all music is a powerful form of social and intellectual manipulation.
 Among others I bow down to the evil genius of Mozart and Bach.

 ## Coding

-I write code on a daily basis.
+I write code on a weekly basis.
 It's my job at Australia's best tech consultancy.
 It's intense, relaxing and progressive.

-One thing that strikes me about writing software is that it is structure.
+One thing that strikes me about writing software is that it is structured.
 I tend to enjoy looking at complex problems and finding ways to simplify them.
 It's a form of science.

 In every step of this work there is something new I must learn.
 Things need to be tested.
 Feedback is enlightening.
 It's a process.